wein.plus

 Sirius

-The white grape variety is a new breed between Bacchus x Seyve-Villard 12-375 (Villard Blanc).
-The name was given after the brightest fixed star in the sky, nine light years away.
-Incidentally, the same parents also produced the two new varieties Phoenix and Staufer.
+The white grape variety is a new variety between Bacchus x Seyve-Villard 12-375 (Villard Blanc).
+It was named after the brightest fixed star in the sky, nine light years away.
+Incidentally, the new varieties Phoenix and Staufer also originated from the same parents.
 They contain genes from Vitis berlandieri, Vitis rupestris and Vitis vinifera.
-The hybrid was crossed by the breeder Dr. Gerhardt Alleweldt (1927-2005) at the Institute for Vine Breeding Geilweilerhof in Siebeldingen-Pfalz.
-It was a crossing partner for the new varieties Felicia and Villaris.
+The hybrid was crossed by grower Dr Gerhardt Alleweldt (1927-2005) at the Geilweilerhof Institute for Vine Breeding in Siebeldingen-Pfalz.
+It was a crossing partner in the new varieties Felicia and Villaris.
 The vine is resistant to both types of mildew and is considered a PIWI variety.
 It produces fruity white wines similar to Riesling.
-In 2016, however, no more stocks were reported in Germany (D-STATIS).
+However, no stocks were reported in Germany in 2016 (D-STATIS).

 Voices of our members